 The connection and mutual appreciation among the 11 contestants showed during our semifinal, when our speeches included references to each other’s messages and stories.
-While not winning disappointed me, it didn’t crush me.
+While not winning was disappointing, it didn’t crush me.
 I couldn’t have been happier for Kenny Ray, Kageni and Paul when the first-, second- and third-place winners were announced.

 This all-female win impacted me in a profound way.
 For the past few days, I’d watched semifinalists perform and repeatedly thought how difficult it is for women to compete with men’s resonant, multi-octave voices and larger physical frames—great advantages in vocal variety, gestures and use of space.

 Thanks to Ramona J. Smith, Sherrie Su and Anita Fain Taylor, my thoughts about what makes a winning speaker shifted.
 Speakers win when they can be themselves on stage.
-When they can physically maximize who they are through movement and dress, then vocally express who they are and craft a story that brings their message to life with power and humor, they win—whether male or female.
+When they can physically maximize who they are through movement and dress, vocally express who they are and craft a story that brings their message to life with power and humor—they win—whether male or female.

 Thank you, ladies, for paving the way for even more of us to become champions of public speaking!